4.15 Provisions and contingencies

 4.19 Assets held for sale

-Non-current assets are classified as held for sale if Iheir carrying amount will be recovered principally through a sale transaction rather than through continuing use.
-Non-current assets classified as held for sale are measured at the lower of carrying amount and fair value less cost to sell.
-Any resulting impairment loss is recognized in the Statement of Profit and Loss.
+Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use Non-current assets classified as held for sale arc measured at the lower of carrying amount and fair value less cost to sell Any resulting impairment loss is recognized in the Statement of Profit and loss.
 On classification as held for sale the assets are no longer depreciated.

 4.20 Segment reporting